LEAF-BoiseState/WRF_HYDRO-R2/README.md

 `compile_offline_NoahMP.sh` and supplies `setEnvar.sh` as the one input argument.
 As described above, a successful build results in a new directory being generated called `wrf_hydro_nwm_public/trunk/NDHMS/Run`.
-This directory contains the executable, `wrf_hydro_NoahMP.exe`, as well as the two namelist files, `hydro.namelist` and `namelist.hrldas`, which are generated based on `setEnvar.sh`.
+This directory contains the executable, `wrf_hydro_NoahMP.exe`, as well as the two namelist files, `hydro.namelist` and `namelist.hrldas`, which are generated based on the parameters set in `setEnvar.sh`.
 The run directory also contains several other auxiliary files needed by the executable at runtime.
-A copy of this entire directory is made when the command `wh_run_dir` (described below) is executed.
+A copy of this entire directory is made when the command `wh_run_dir` (described below) is executed.<br>
 [Return to top](#WRF_HYDRO-R2)
 <br><br><br>